scottdlai/ParkPatrol/README.md

 1. Open your browser and go to http://localhost:5173
 2. Click Browse in the file input.
-3. Select a parking lot image.
+3. Select a parking lot image from your local device.
     Test images are available in ./data/images/test/
-4. Click Submit.
+4. Click "Find lot status".

 The application will display:
 - An annotated image with detected stalls marked and labeled.